aearns/TestProject/Readme.md

-# Mini Book Search CLI Tool
+# Test Project for a Mini Book Search CLI Tool

 A command-line interface tool that allows users to search for books using the Google Books API, view results, and save their favorite books to a local JSON file.